hetya/Transcendence/README.md

 ## Stack

-- Frontend: React, TypeScript
+- Frontend: React, TypeScript, CSS
 - Backend: NestJS, WebSockets
 - Database: PostgreSQL with TypeORM
 - Authentication: JWT, Two-Factor Authentication (2FA)

 ## Prerequisites
+- Docker
-- Docker with `docker compose`
+- Docker compose

-## Usage
+## Getting Started
+1. Clone the project.
-1. Create the `.env` file.
+2. Create the `.env` file.
-2. Make the project:
+3. Build and run the project with make:
 ``` SHELL
 make
 ```

+## Notes
+This project was developed with the integration of Firefox and Google Chrome in mind, two of the most widely used web browsers.